heylightning/todo-ext/README.md

 Created a To-Do Web Extension.

-## Follow the following steps to run this extension in your browser!
+## Follow the following steps to run this extension in your browser: -

 1. Clone the repository using the command below:
 ```